 - Time-efficient: As a busy entrepreneur, you can invest once a month and let compound interest do the rest.

 Choosing the right index funds is key to building a strong, passive income portfolio.
-Whether you’re a busy female entrepreneur or just starting your investment journey, these top-performing index funds in 2025 offer a balance of growth, stability, and long-term potential.
-Below are some of the best index funds for women to consider in 2025, including their fees, performance trends, risk levels, and ideal use cases.
+Whether you’re a busy female entrepreneur or just starting your investment journey, these top-performing index funds offer a balance of growth, stability, and long-term potential.
+Below are some of the best index funds for women to consider in 2026, including their fees, performance trends, risk levels, and ideal use cases.

 S&P 500 Index Funds (e.g., VOO, SPY)